Alina Homecare – Blog Header (Purple Version)

 Dementia

 For people with dementia or Alzheimer’s disease, the overnight hours can be especially challenging.
-They can lead to feelings of confusion, anxiety, and even paranoia, making it harder to sleep.
+They can lead to feelings of confusion, anxiety and even paranoia, making it harder to sleep.
 This can impact their health and wellbeing and their family’s too.
-Nighttime Dementia Care can help meet these complex needs.
-Our dedicated Teams offer compassionate care by assisting with routines and calming any nighttime worries.
+Night time Dementia Care can help meet these complex needs.
+Our dedicated Teams offer compassionate care by assisting with routines and calming any night time worries.

 Managing food can be hard for people on special diets or with health issues.
-They’re even harder for elderly people and studies show appetite decline is a very real issue for people over 60.
-Overnight Care can involve a Carer ensuring nutritious, regular meals for the elderly are maintained to boost health and wellbeing as well as making sure these don’t conflict with any prescribed medication routines.
+They’re even harder for elderly people and studies show appetite decline is a very real issue for people over 60.4 Overnight Care can involve a Carer ensuring nutritious, regular meals for the elderly are maintained to boost health and wellbeing as well as making sure these don’t conflict with any prescribed medication routines.

 Mobility issues

-For people who have trouble getting around, moving around the home at night can be especially hard and even dangerous.
-Studies show the risk of falls is higher in the early hours of the morning and especially during darker, winter months.
-Overnight Care gives important physical support to help you or your loved one get around safely.
+For people who have difficulty getting around, moving around the home at night can be especially hard and even dangerous.
+Studies show the risk of falls is higher in the early hours of the morning and especially during darker, winter months.5 Overnight Care gives important physical support to help you or your loved one get around safely.
 Our home helpers can assist when going from bed to a chair or vice versa as well as using the bathroom.
 We offer a shoulder to lean on and a steady arm to help prevent falls.

 Overnight Care options